Tallwave/guidelines/docs/Code.md

 <ol start="7">
 <li>The developer should assign another developer (or more) to review the PR.</li>
-<li>Reviewers can comment on code, request changes, or approve it.</li>
+<li>Reviewers can comment on code, request changes, or approve the PR.</li>
 <li>Once approved, the PR can be merged into the <code class="highlighter-rouge">master</code> branch.</li>
 <li>Others can then pull from <code class="highlighter-rouge">upstream</code> to get the most up to date code.</li>
 </ol>